oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/share/mqtt-sn-v2.0-draft.md

 Acknowledgment packets PUBACK, PUBREC, PUBREL, PUBCOMP, REGACK, SUBACK, UNSUBACK with a Reason Code of 0x80 or greater indicate that the received packet, identified by a Packet Identifier, was in error.
 There are no consequences for other Sessions or other Packets flowing on the same Session.

-<mark title="Ephemeral region marking">The CONNACK and DISCONNECT packets allow a Reason Code of 0x80 or greater to indicate that the Virtual Connection will be deleted.
-If a Reason Code of 0x80 or greater is specified, then the Virtual Connection MUST be deleted whether or not the CONNACK or DISCONNECT is sent</mark> \[MQTT-4.12.2-1\].
+«<mark title="Requirement MQTT-SN-4.12.2-1"><a name="MQTT-SN-4.12.2-1"></a>The CONNACK and DISCONNECT packets allow a Reason Code of 0x80 or greater to indicate that the Virtual Connection will be deleted.
+If a Reason Code of 0x80 or greater is specified, then the Virtual Connection MUST be deleted whether or not the CONNACK or DISCONNECT is sent</mark>»\[MQTT-SN-4.12.2-1\].
 Sending one of these Reason Codes has no consequences for any other Session.

 If the Control Packet contains multiple errors the receiver of the Packet can validate the Packet in any order and take the appropriate action for any of the errors found.

-Refer to [[5.4.9 Handling of Disallowed Unicode code points]](#handling-of-disallowed-unicode-code-points) for information about handling Disallowed Unicode code points.
+Refer to [5.4.9 Handling of Disallowed Unicode code points](#handling-of-disallowed-unicode-code-points) for information about handling Disallowed Unicode code points.

 ## 4.13 Retained Messages <a id='retained-messages'></a>